Numerical analysis for inchworm Monte Carlo method: Sign problem and error growth: Numerical analysis for inchworm Monte Carlo method

-\begin{remark} The bound \eqref{eq: L bound} can actually be improved by $|\Ls(\sa,\vec{\sb}^M)| \le \alpha(M) (M!!) \bdL^{\frac{M+1}{2}}$ with a coefficient $\alpha(M) \in (0,1]$, and the factor $\alpha(M)$ is the reason why the series \eqref{eq: calH} has faster convergence than the Dyson series \eqref{eq:Ge_Dyson}.
+\begin{remark} Recall that \eqref{eq: L bound} is used as the upper bound for the bath influence functional $|\Ls^{(0)}(s_m,\cdots,s_1)|$ in Dyson series when analyzing the sign problem \eqref{dyson sign problem}.
+Since $\Ls(s_m,\cdots,s_1)$ includes fewer diagrams, $|\Ls(s_m,\cdots,s_1)|$ can actually be controlled by a lower bound as $\alpha(m) (m-1)!! \bdL^{\frac{m}{2}}$ with a coefficient $\alpha(m) \in (0,1)$.
+In fact, the factor $\alpha(m)$ is the reason why the series \eqref{eq: calH} has faster convergence than the Dyson series \eqref{eq:Ge_Dyson}.
 Here we are mainly interested in the case of a finite $\bar{M}$ (the upper bound of $M$), and therefore the looser bound \eqref{eq: L bound} does not change the order of the error and its general growth rate. \end{remark}